scutrobotlab/vrep_template/README.md

   }
   ```

-  ​	If you want to design our controller, you may have a look at the demo:
+  ​	If you want to design your own controller, you may have a look at the demo:

   ​	`void Usr_Init()；`    and	`void Usr_Main()；`